 If the item is unique enough, buyers may overlook the shipping cost.
 A lot of millennials have eclectic taste and are looking for the most unique items they can find.
 So go ahead and list the item on eBay and see what kind of offers you get.

 Do a dry run packing the item up before you list it so that you can estimate your shipping costs.
-If the box is oversized, you will incur extra charges shipping through USPS or UPS.
+If the box is oversized, you will incur extra charges shipping through USPS or other carriers.
 Oversized packages are 84-104 inches in girth.
 It is very important to know the shipping charges before listing the item because if you don't charge enough, and the item sells, you are stuck, and cannot go back to your customer to ask for any more money.
 The eBay site will not let you charge the buyer more after the sale because you didn't do the math.

 Be careful about assuming that buyers won't pay an expensive shipping rate.
 If they want the item badly enough, shipping won't be an issue.
 If the item is an antique, collectible, or has other intrinsic value, the shipping costs won't matter to the customer.
 Just do your homework before listing the item so you charge the right amount and pass the shipping charges on to the buyer.

 Offer Local Pickup